 Your body creates hormones all the time.
 They’re necessary to function.
-When your hormones are out of balance, you can run into all sorts of problems like weight gain or even weight loss and this can happen for seemingly unrelated reasons like when you have a cancerous tumor .
+When your hormones are out of balance, you can run into all sorts of problems like weight gain or even weight loss .
 But much of the time, hormones work right and are helpful.

 Hormones are actually the cause of subspace.
-When you’re receiving a spanking (read more about erotic spanking) or in an otherwise intense scene, your body might interpret it as trauma and kick off the biological responses of fight or flight.
-You might remember the flight or fight response as your body’s reaction to stress .
+When you’re giving a spanking to your man (read more about erotic spanking) or in an otherwise intense scene, the body of the person receiving the spanking might interpret it as trauma and kick off the biological responses of fight or flight.
+You might remember the flight or fight response as your body’s reaction to stress.
 Although you might be pretty stoked for a BDSM scene, your body still perceives being on the receiving end as stress and acts accordingly.

 This process starts with your central nervous system, which puts everything on high alert.
 Next, your adrenal cortex steps up to bat and releases all sorts of stress hormones.
 Two of these hormones are adrenaline, also known as epinephrine, and cortisol, a glucocorticoid hormone that has been shown to remain elevated throughout and an intense ritual scene like BDSM, but trails off after a scene ends .